aarong/feedme-client/DEV.md

   The library will not call this method unless the transport state is `connected`.

-  If a synchronous transmission error occurs, the transport must emit `disconnect(err)`.
+  If a synchronous transmission error occurs, the transport must asynchronously emit `disconnect(err)`.
 It must not throw an error.

 - `transport.disconnect([err])`

   Allows the client library to tell the transport to disconnect from the server.

-  The transport state must become `disconnected` and the `disconnect` event must be emitted synchronously.
+  The transport state must synchronously become `disconnected` and the `disconnect` event must be emitted asynchronously.

   If an `err` argument is present, then the `disconnect` event must be emitted with `err` as an argument.
 If an `err` argument is not present, then the